joeycortez42/MP-Select-Mini-Web/README.md

 ## Overview

-Upgrade the Malyan 200 or the Monoprice Select Mini's (V1 & V2) Web UI and enable faster Wi-Fi file uploads automatically.
+Upgrade the Malyan M200 or the Monoprice Select Mini's V1 Web UI and enable faster Wi-Fi file uploads automatically.
+For V2, download the [V2 branch](https://github.com/nokemono42/MP-Select-Mini-Web/tree/v2).

-Built using Bootstrap so the UI is mobile-friendly and tablet-friendly.
+Requires UI Controller firmware version 42 to enable the custom Web UI.

+This Web UI is built using Bootstrap so its mobile-friendly and tablet-friendly.
+Multiple browser connections are supported.
+The GCode commands are sent via Web Sockets so all browser windows will display the printer responses.

 ![Image of the WebUI](https://raw.githubusercontent.com/nokemono42/MP-Select-Mini-Web/master/screenshot.png)